MBEgroupData/machine_learning/README.md

 Be sure to disconnect and reconnect your coral device if it was plugged in before running the setup commands.

-To run a prediction on the coral device using the model in this repository run the following commnad:
+To run a prediction on the coral device using the model in this repository, first make sure you are in the machine_learning folder.
+Then run the following command:

 	python3 classify_image.py \
 	--model reduced_object_model_edgetpu.tflite \